 I underwent a multi-stage interview for a position with Glencore: first a recorded presentation, cognitive and behavioural testing, virtual interviews with the hiring leads and other engineers, then finally a group exercise where I was introduced to other grads and assessed for teamwork and leadership skills.
 It was a nervous few weeks, especially due to job market pressures created by COVID-19.

-I accepted an offer from Glencore starting in 2021 – I’ll be a Graduate Mining Engineer stationed in Mount Isa.
+I accepted an offer from Glencore starting after graduation – I’ll be a Graduate Mining Engineer stationed in Mount Isa.